Make College Football Great Again

 I hear what you’re saying: Penn State beat Ohio State in the real-life Big Ten and the committee chose to ignore that, or at least to de-emphasize it.
 I certainly don’t mean to suggest that power-pairing would remove every controversy.
 But in the spirit of a team debate, I have a couple of rebuttals.

-First, power-pairing would create a higher number of meaningful games, making it more likely that disputes were settled on the field.
-In our simulated season, Penn State played (and defeated) Wisconsin, Nebraska and Illinois, a decent group of opponents whom they didn’t play in the actual regular season6, but skipped games against mediocre Indiana, Purdue and Rutgers, whom they pointlessly faced in real life.
+First, power-pairing would create a higher number of meaningful games, making it more likely that disputes would be settled on the field.
+In our simulated season, Penn State played (and defeated) Wisconsin, Nebraska and Illinois, a decent group of opponents whom they didn’t play in the actual regular season,6 but skipped games against mediocre Indiana, Purdue and Rutgers, whom they pointlessly faced in real life.
 That made Penn State’s schedule harder and made its one-loss conference record even more impressive.
-On the flip side, Ohio State’s schedule got tougher also7 but they couldn’t handle the heat, blowing a game against Iowa that they didn’t have to play in real life.
-This is the algorithm working as intended: It improves the résumés of the best very best teams while also thinning out the crop with (at least theoretically) entertaining games against closely matched opponents.
+On the flip side, Ohio State’s schedule got tougher also,7 but they couldn’t handle the heat, blowing a game against Iowa that they didn’t have to play in real life.
+This is the algorithm working as intended: It improves the résumés of the very best teams while also thinning out the crop with (at least theoretically) entertaining games against closely matched opponents.

-Second, power-pairing would make teams easier to compare, by eliminating divisions and the potential ambiguities created by conference championship games (such as if Florida had become the nominal conference champion despite having more losses because it beat Alabama in the SEC Championship).
+Second, power-pairing would make teams easier to compare, by eliminating divisions and the potential ambiguities created by conference championship games (such as if Florida had become the nominal conference champion despite having more losses because it beat Alabama in the SEC championship).
 The top teams would simply be those that won the most games from the start of the regular season to the finish.
 And under power-pairing, the top teams would usually play one another, further aiding comparison.

 And third, eliminating conference championship games would free up a week in the schedule, so we could tack on another round to the College Football Playoff without further bloating the college football schedule.
 That would make it easier for strong conferences such as the Big Ten to place two or three teams into the playoff when deserving.